Wizards & Warriors (2000 video game): Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 Sam Derboo of Hardcore Gaming 101 wrote that it "feels like Bradley's alternative Wizardry 8".
 In comparing the two games' dungeons, Derboo said the dungeons of Wizards & Warriors are more complex.
 Andrew Seyoon Park of GameSpot wrote that the game seems to be unimpressive at first, perhaps because of its long development, but provides "many hours of exploration and character building".
 Tal Blevins of IGN complimented the game's graphics and voice acting, though he wrote that the controls can be annoying.
 Blevins concluded, "If you like old-school RPGs, you'll fall in love with Wizards & Warriors."
 Jonathan Houghton of The Adrenaline Vault likened it to EverQuest, saying that the game's unoriginal storyline is compensated for by its depth and longevity.
 In criticizing the game's controls, graphics, and story, Will Lally and Tina Haumersen of GameSpy wrote, "Aside from some nostalgia value, there is nothing to recommend this game."
 Doug Trueman of NextGen wrote, "What might have been a decent RPG a couple of years ago can't compete today with the likes of Diablo II and Icewind Dale."
+Brian Wright of GamePro wrote, "RPG fans looking for a change of pace from Baldur's Gate II and who are willing to overlook a few flaws may want to give Wizards & Warriors a chance."